akramarenkov/cqos/README.md

 * **priority** - distributes data among handlers according to priority.
 See [README](./priority/README.md)

-* **join** - accumulates elements from the input channel into a slice and writes it to the output channel when the maximum size or timeout is reached.
+* **join** - accumulates elements from an input channel into a slice and write that slice to an output channel when the maximum slice size or timeout for its accumulation is reached.
 See [README](./join/README.md)

 [Improved version 2 is available](./v2)